input-output-hk/medusa/README.md

 ## Local server config

-Enter the details of the Github Repository you wish to use in ```/config.js``` (these values can also be passed as query strings when running the update script):
+Enter the details of the GitHub Repository you wish to use in ```/config.js``` (these values can also be passed as query strings when running the update script):

 ```javascript
 const config = {